Moduli spaces of abstract and embedded Kummer varieties: Preliminaries

 Note that the ample line bundle $L_{\bar s}$, on each geometric fiber, appearing in the above definition is unique only up to algebraic equivalence.

 We introduce now the moduli problem of principally polarized abelian schemes, using the language of categories fibered in groupoids over schemes.

-\begin{defin} Leg $g\geq 1$.
-We denote by $\A_g$ the category fibered in groupoids whose objects are principally polarized abelian schemes $(A\to S, \Lambda)$ of relative dimension $g$, and whose morphisms are abelian scheme isomorphisms commuting with the polarizations.
+\begin{definition} Let $g\geq 1$.
+We denote by $\A_g$ the category fibered in groupoids whose objects are principally polarized abelian schemes $(A\to S, \upsilon)$ of relative dimension $g$, and whose morphisms are abelian scheme isomorphisms commuting with the polarizations.
 The fibration functor $\A_g\to Sch$ is the natural forgetful map.
-For any scheme $S$, the fiber $\A_g(S)$ is the groupoid of abelian schemes over scheme $S$ and whose maps are lifting of $\id_S$. \end{defin}
+For any scheme $S$, the fiber $\A_g(S)$ is the groupoid of abelian schemes over the scheme $S$ and whose maps are lifting of $\id_S$. \end{definition}

-The category $\A_g$ is in fact a stack, and more notably a Deligne-Mumford stack, see for example \cite{FC} for a proof of this.
+The category $\A_g$ is in fact a stack, and more notably a Deligne-Mumford stack: see for example \cite{FC} for a proof of this.